Joe-Wehbe/InMobiles/README.md

 Etisalat, KCell...

 # Repository Overview
-This repository includes all of the Java projects that I completed during my internship at InMobiles.
+This repository includes all of the Java training projects that I completed during my internship at InMobiles.
 It is composed of three Eclipse workspaces: <br>
 > `ClientWorkspace` which contains all the client applications that interact with the servers <br>
 > `ServerWorkspace` which contains all the server programs that I developed <br>
 > `OtherWorkspace ` which contains all Java exercises that do not require client-server implementation <br>